-The senior loan agreement dated June 22, 2017, as amended, is with related parties and management that provide for an aggregate borrowing limit of \$15 million as of December 31, 2020.
-As of December 31, 2020, the senior loan bears interest at 15% per annum.
+The senior loan agreement dated June 22, 2017, as amended, is with related parties and management that provide for an aggregate borrowing limit of \$15 million.
+The senior loan bears interest at 15% per annum.
 Interest is paid monthly on the last day of the month.
-There was an outstanding balance of \$7.0 million at December 31, 2020.
-The senior loan is collateralized by pledged shares of the Company and matures on November 8, 2021.
-The Company may repay the loan at any time without premium or penalty.
+The senior loan was collateralized by pledged shares of the Company and was repaid in February 2021 without premium or penalty.